Lady Victoria Hervey: Modelling and fashion

-Hervey became a part-time catwalk model in a career move she hoped would take her into television presenting, but with her statuesque 6-foot height she took to the career full-time, ultimately modelling for Christian Dior.
+Hervey became a part-time catwalk model in a career move she hoped would take her into television presenting, but with her statuesque six-foot height she took to the career full-time, ultimately modelling for Christian Dior.
+In 1999, she appeared together with Melania Trump in a photoshoot for Town and Country Magazine.

 In April 2000, she and friend Jayne Blight opened Knightsbridge fashion boutique Akademi.
 Frequented by Victoria Beckham, Meg Mathews and Martine McCutcheon, it closed in 2001 with debts estimated at £350,000.
 Hervey was reportedly only £20 out of pocket by the business failure but in the year following the closure, Hervey owed a series of personal debts.

 In 2012, it was reported that Hervey had taken the position as Events and Society Editor for The Untitled Magazine, a bi-annual magazine about fashion and entertainment.

 Film

 In December 2003, Hervey secured a small part in the 2004 Colin Hanks film Rx as a waitress in a diner.

 Television

-In 2001, Hervey made a cameo appearance in BBC sitcom Absolutely Fabulous in the first episode of series four.
-In October 2004, Hervey appeared on Channel Five'sThe Farm.
-In July 2006, she appeared in the ITV show Love Island.
-On 18 September 2007, she appeared on ITV's Don't Call Me Stupid programme, where she was asked to learn about the Labour Party with George Galloway.
-In February 2015, Hervey, an experienced skier, appeared on Channel 4's The Jump where she participated on the condition her dog joined her in Austria.
+In 2001, Hervey made a cameo appearance as herself in the BBC sitcom Absolutely Fabulous.
+In 2004, she appeared on the Channel Five reality series The Farm.
+In 2006, she appeared in the ITV dating show Love Island.
+In 2007, she appeared on ITV's Don't Call Me Stupid programme, where she was asked to learn about the Labour Party with George Galloway.
+In 2015, Hervey, an experienced skier, appeared on Channel 4's The Jump where she participated on the condition her dog joined her in Austria.